The four kinds of software architecture diagramming tools

 3. The tooling landscape is constantly evolving, as products fine-tune their positioning and expand their feature sets.

-Take Miro, for example: It’s a general-purpose drag and drop whiteboarding tool used for everything from product roadmaps to vision boards—not a tool designed specifically for software architecture.
+Take Miro, for example: it’s a general-purpose drag and drop whiteboarding tool used for everything from product roadmaps to vision boards.
+Not a tool designed specifically for software architecture.
 As a result, it prioritizes versatility and real-time collaboration over system architecture-specific features.
 Categorizing it by how teams use it (i.e., creating static snapshots of a system) rather than how the diagram is generated (i.e., dragging and dropping elements) might be more meaningful.

-So, while the following Venn diagram and categorization offer a useful snapshot of today’s landscape, remember—it’s just that: a snapshot.
+So, while the following Venn diagram and categorization offer a useful snapshot of today’s landscape, remember, it’s just that: a snapshot.
 Just like drag-and-drop whiteboards create a static representation of your system, these classifications are temporary, and the tools themselves will continue to evolve. 😉

 Here are the four main categories of diagramming tools: